RobeDM/LIBIRWLS/python-package/README.md

     export CFLAGS=

-With these environment variables well defined you can install

-    python setupOSX.py install

-Remember: If you need sudo permission you have to use the parameter -E to keep the environment variables:
+With these environment variables well defined you can install the extension (If you need sudo permission you have to use the parameter -E to keep the environment variables):

     sudo -E python setupOSX.py install